-In the event of a fatality, the primary job of the instructor is to ensure the mental, emotional and physical wellbeing of the rest of the group.
+In the event of a fatality, the primary job of the instructor is to ensure the mental, emotional and physical well-being of the rest of the group.
 Instructors should not disturb the scene of the incident or move the body.

-An instructor and a few members of the group should stay with the body.
+- An instructor and a few members of the group should stay with the body.
 If this is not possible for safety reasons, the body should be secured in place and its location carefully marked on a map.
 Only a coroner or police officer may give legal permission to move the body from the site.
-All this will be extremely difficult and will require the utmost in support and cooperation between the instructors and students.
-If possible, Instructors should contact the DRM first, then local authorities, sticking to facts only and avoiding any speculation or admission of guilt.
-Instructors should direct all media questions to the person designated by the President's Office.
+All this will be extremely difficult and will require the utmost in support and cooperation between the instructors and students. - If possible, Instructors should contact the On-Call Field Risk Responder/FRM first, then local authorities, sticking to facts only and avoiding any speculation or admission of guilt. - Instructors should direct all media questions to the person designated by the President's Office.

-D. Full Written Account
+D. Documentation

-- In addition to standard forms (Accident/Incident Report and Witness Statement), the primary instructor (or secondary instructor, if more appropriate) should write a narrative account of accidents resulting in serious injuries or death.
 Serious injuries are defined as those that may involve long-term rehabilitation, care, or disability.
 Since determining the eventual outcome of an injury is impossible, instructors should treat any injury requiring medical attention as serious at the onset.

-- 2) Written accounts should include:

-- a) What happened?

-- b) Where did it happen?

-- c) When did it happen?